wp-plugins/nelio-related-posts/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Swiftype Related Posts are now widget based.
+Place them wherever you want!
+* Some minor improvements.
+* Added a reference to our A/B Testing service.

 = 1.0.3 =
 * Added a new helper function for inserting the related posts wherever you want, by simply editing your (child) theme.